myty/clean-functional-react/README.md

 // TODO
 ```

+### What makes a clean hook?

+Clean hooks are easy to understand, maintian and test.
+When done well, components that consume hooks do not need to handle much state or control flow logic.

+#### Observation One

-Properties returned from a hook should either be a data field or a command/action field.
-It either gets something or does something.
-It should never be both.
-This closely follows the [command query separation principle](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation).
+Properties returned from a hook are either data fields or commands.
+They either get something or do something.
+It is never be both.

+#### Observation Two

+Data fields are properties and not methods

+#### Observation Three

+Commands are fire-and-forget methods.
+They do not return a value such as a Promise.

+#### Observation Four

+The ceremony of hooks and components act in part as MVC.
+The hook is the Controller, the data return as the model, the commands as the action on the on the controller.
+This leaves the compnent to mearly be the view.
+All that it needs to concern itself with is how it will display the data returned from the hooks.

+### Reactive Data Flow Pattern

+From these observations the pattern that has emerged I'd propose calling the **Reactive Data Flow** pattern.
+If you look closely, it draws inspiration and influence from Model-View-Controller (MVC) and the [Command Query Separation Principle](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation) (CQS)

 ![react hooks data flow diagram](./docs/assets/clean-react-hook.drawio.svg)